wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 Tested up to: 3.9

-Stable tag: 1.5.5
+Stable tag: 1.5.6
 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add dudamobile previews on your wordpress page easy by using a shortcode.
+Add duda mobile previews on your wordpress page easily by using a shortcode.